kelseyde/calvin-chess-engine/README.md

 ```
 java --add-modules jdk.incubator.vector -jar calvin-chess-engine-4.0.1.jar
 ```
-Please note the '--add-modules jdk.incubator.vector' - Calvin uses the incubator Vector API for SIMD operations during NNUE inference, and this module needs to enabled explicitly.

 From there, use the "help" option or refer to UCI documentation for further information on available commands.

 ## Strength